TaiwoK/PredictingChurn/README.md

 Total Duration In 		# the total duration of incoming calls (in Sec) for a specific subscriber in the observed time span

 Total Duration Out 		#The total duration of outgoing calls (in Sec) for a specific subscriber in our observed time span

+To make use of this code cite as: Kolajo, T. and Adeyemo, A. B. (2012).
+Data mining technique for predicting telecommunications industry customer churn using both descriptive and predictive algorithms.
+Computing, Information Systems and Development Informatics Journal.
+3(2): 27-34.